microsoft/vscode-json-languageservice/README.md

  - *findDocumentSymbols* provides all symbols in the given document
  - *findDocumentColors* provides all color symbols in the given document, *getColorPresentations* returns available color formats for a color symbol.
  - *format* formats the code at the given range.
+ - *getFoldingRanges* gets folding ranges for the given document

  - use *parseJSONDocument* create a JSON document from source code, or *newJSONDocument* to create the document from an AST.